MayNoii/pulsar/README.md

 This repo uses `nilla` for dependency management, which is a very experimental tool with currently pretty bad documentation.

-Actual deployment is managed by `colmena`.
-The colmena-nilla wiring is very simple, and might change at some point.
+~~Actual deployment is managed by `colmena`.
+The colmena-nilla wiring is very simple, and might change at some point.~~

+Deployment is managed by the `saturn.nix` file, see the `justfile` for details.

 Do not expect the code in this repo to be any good.